universal-ctags/citre/README.md

   You may ask "what if I add new definitions, or modify/delete existing ones?"
   The truth is, if your codebase is reasonably large that you have to index them by Ctags, then small edits won't cause much trouble.
-You can just regenerate the tags file when needed.
+You can just update the tags file when needed.

 - Q: How many languages does Citre support?